akett/vuex-electron-bridge/README.md

 Due to the complexities involved with mixing local and shared mutations, the standing recommendation is to exclusively use `shareCommit()` to save yourself from a potential headache.
 However, if applied carefully, the flexibility this technique provides can be an incredibly powerful tool.
 Being able to share some mutations and not others allows you to enjoy all the benefits of shared mutations and account for other requirements when working with large or complex apps.

 For smaller applications, you should exclusively use `shareCommit()` and not look back.
 For larger, more complex apps, you may see some benefits, such as performance, from clever usage of `localCommit()`.

+## Helper Module

+By default, `vuex-electron-bridge` installs a "helper module" into your Vuex store.
+It can be disabled or renamed, however, it's recommended to allow this module (don't worry, the module will not be persisted).

+The module provides a simple getter for hydration status (default name: `vuexIsHydrated`) to allow for your own conditional logic (such as delaying some operations until state is received), and also enables mutation-based state hydration for renderers.
+Without the module, state is hydrated using `Vuex.replaceState`, which works just fine for hydration, but has the unfortunate side effect of totally breaking state viewing/editing in VueDevtools (VueDevtools will only display the default state of your store).

+Hydration via the helper module's provided mutation works around this issue, allow you to view and edit state in VueDevtools.
+There is still an issue with editing state while in a nested module view, but any state can still be edited normally from the root state view.
+Hopefully this can be completely fixed in future versions.

 ---